Instrument used to measure wind speed

 1. **Wind Energy Resource Assessment**

-Anemometers measure critical variables such as wind speed, direction, temperature, humidity, atmospheric pressure, and solar radiation to evaluate wind farm potential.
-By analyzing wind conditions at different heights, they provide essential data for developing and optimizing wind energy projects.
+Anemometers measure key factors such as average wind speed, direction, temperature, humidity, air pressure, and sunlight.
+This data helps assess the potential of wind farms.
+By looking at wind conditions at various heights, they give key information for creating and improving wind energy projects.

 2. **Aviation**